CMCDD/AMADAR/example2/readme.txt

-Settings and outputs for example 2
+Settings and outputs files for example 2